emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

   changed you'll need to change your code.
 So suddenly someone somewhere is telling you to change your code.
 That's part of the control you have over your code handed over to someone you never talked to or knew.
-* When you programming language has a new release you can't update unless all of your dependencies are up to date.
+* When your programming language has a new release you can't update unless all of your dependencies are up to date.
 For ruby 2.7.0 for example some language syntax is now deprecated and shows warning when you run your project.
 So to fix that you either fix it in the package and open a PR with the change or wait for the